Allium/WithoutHeadOrFoot/_posts/2016-08-12-Roots-of-Paradigm-3.md

     <a href="#hide_Hegel" class="hide" id="hide_Hegel">+</a>
     <a href="#show_Hegel" class="show" id="show_Hegel">-</a>
     <div class="question">
-		Spinoza's deduction that everything is God
+		Spinoza's deduction that everything is God [click the disc]
 	</div>
 	<div class="answer">
 		<p>
-		Philosopher Baruch Spinoza deduced (idealist) monism from a handful of preliminary assumptions and the laws of logic. <a href="http://plato.stanford.edu/entries/spinoza/#GodNatu">His argument</a> goes something like: God is the infinite, nothing can be excluded from the infinite, so there is nothing that is not God.
+		These ideas are not entirely without precedent in Western history.
+For instnace, Dutch philosopher Baruch Spinoza deduced an idealist form of monism from a handful of preliminary assumptions and the laws of logic. <a href="http://plato.stanford.edu/entries/spinoza/#GodNatu">His argument</a> goes something like: God is the infinite; nothing can be excluded from the infinite; therefore there is nothing that is not God.
 		</p>
 	</div>
 </div>